compomics/ms2pip/README.md

 prediction.
 Bioinformatics (Oxford, England), 29(24), 3199–203.
 https://doi.org/10.1093/bioinformatics/btt544

-Please also take note of and mention the MS2PIP-version and [model-version](#ms2pip-models) you used.
+Please also take note of and mention the MS²PIP-version and [model-version](#mspip-models) you used.

 ## Installation
 Download the [latest release](https://github.com/compomics/ms2pip_c/releases/latest)